-We recently finished Programming and Commissioning the fourth phase of Dixie State Universities metering infrastructure.
-Summa Energy Solutions has been involved with DSU since the of the first phase went out to bid.
-We were first introduced to DSU through a mutual partner of Summa’s when we had heard that DSU was interested in having their metering projects designed.
+We recently finished Programming and Commissioning the fourth phase of Dixie State University and their metering infrastructure.
+Summa Energy Solutions has been involved with DSU since the first phase went out to bid.
+We were first introduced to Dixie State University through a mutual partner of Summa’s when we had heard that Dixie State University was interested in having their metering projects designed.
 For the first phase they had tried to use their traditional means of design and engineering but quickly found out about some of the issues that arise.

 Summa met with DSU and offered our engineering and design services for the next couple of phases.
 After completing our initial design of what would become phase two of the project, Summa helped DSU oversee the bid process as well as help identify the most qualified contractor for the implantation of the system.